Green Line (Calgary): Construction

-The City of Calgary began preparing for construction in 2017 with utility relocation and environmental redemption projects along the alignment of the line and spent over $500 million.
-In November 2021, Construcciones y Auxiliar de Ferrocarriles (CAF) was awarded the contract to supply Green Line’s new fleet of low floor trains.
+The City of Calgary began early works construction in 2017 with utility relocation and environmental redemption projects along the alignment of the line and spent over $500 million.
+In November 2021, Construcciones y Auxiliar de Ferrocarriles (CAF) was awarded the contract to supply Green Line's new fleet of low floor trains.

-Construction on the Green Line officially began in April 2022 with PCL Construction selected as the construction management contractor.
+Construction on the Green Line officially began in April 2022 with PCL Construction selected as the construction management contractor working on deep utility relocations to prepare the Downtown and Beltline alignment areas for tunneling.
 The Green Line Board released the Request for Proposals (RFP) to select a proponent to construct phase one of stage one of construction, from Shepard to Eau Claire, on September 26, 2022.

-The RFP was released to the two proponent teams, Bow Transit Connectors (Barnard Constructors of Canada LP, Flatiron Constructors Canada Ltd, and WSP Canada Inc) and City Link Partners (Aecon Infrastructure Management Inc, Dragados Canada Inc, Acciona Infrastructure Canada Inc, Parsons Inc, and AECOM Canada Ltd).
+The city announced the selection of Bow Transit Connectors (a joint venture between Barnard Constructors of Canada, LP and Flatiron Constructors Canada Ltd) to build phase one of the line on April 29, 2023.
+On June 5, 2023, Green Line selected Graham Construction to construct the 78 Avenue SE Grade Separation and Ogden Pedestrian Tunnel Project (“78 Avenue Project”) to prepare the area around the future Ogden Station.

-Stage one of construction is expected to be completed in 2027.
+Phase 1 of construction is expected to be completed approximately in 2031.